mjtorn/jolla-morse/README.md

 If you answered yes, Morse is your app!

-Just dump your live db using GlogArchive, transfer the file to your phone and open it with Morse.
+Just dump your live db using GlogArchive, transfer the file to your Documents and open it with Morse.

 FAQ